Embellish Bezels with Twisted Wire

 Pickle the piece, then neutralize it in baking soda water and rinse it again.
 Dry the piece before continuing.

 Check for any loose areas on the frame that may need to be soldered again.
-Repeat Step 9 if needed.
+Repeat the step above if needed.

 If embellishments are to be added, use easy paste solder.
 If the embellishments must be added in two steps, it is fine to use easy solder in both steps.